andy-puertas/devmtn-notes/CSS/media_queries.md

-# NOTES
 # SEPT 18

 ## What is a media query?
-- Initiated with the '@media' call
+- Initiated with the `@media` call
 - Parameter can be conditions in which to apply the new style
-- breakpoint: the moment our changes take effect
+- "breakpoint": the moment our changes take effect

 ## Where do we put media queries?
 - Always place these queries at the bottom of your CSS file